 Administrative Services Division

 The TBI's Human Resources Unit provides guidance and strategies to align TBI's personnel, processes, and organizational structure to the Bureau's mission.
-Employees in this unit provide a full range of human resources support for the TBI.
-Management consultation services are provided in the areas of classification/compensation, performance management, employee relations, and affirmative action.
-This unit provides technical support for the processing of payroll, leave and attendance, benefits, workers’ compensation, and a variety of employee transactions.
-This unit also conducts on-boarding for new employees and ensures compliance with required state and federal employment laws, to include the Family Medical Leave Act (FMLA), Americans with Disabilities Amended Act (ADA), and Title VI of the Civil Rights Act of 1964.
+Employees in this unit provide a full range of human resources support, to include classification/compensation, performance management, employee relations, and affirmative action.
+This unit also provides technical support for the processing of payroll, leave and attendance, benefits, workers’ compensation, and a variety of employee transactions.
+Staff also conduct onboarding for new employees and ensure compliance with required state and federal employment laws, to include the Family Medical Leave Act (FMLA), Americans with Disabilities Amended Act (ADA), and Title VI of the Civil Rights Act of 1964.

 The TBI's Human Resources Unit also oversees TBI's Chaplain Program, which is a volunteer, non-sworn position to support the mission of the TBI in providing a source of strength to law enforcement officers and their families, other department members, and the community.
 The program supports employees in the handling of crisis situations, comforts victims and their families when accidents occur and criminal incidents are committed, and provides counseling and other ministerial functions that may be needed.